SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/mqtt_client/readme.md

 ## 4. Application Configuration Parameters

+> Note :
+> If the user wants to use MQTT library(in Host), then user can opt for this mqtt application.

 The application can be configured to suit user requirements and development environment.
 Read through the following sections and make any changes needed.

 ### 4.1 Open rsi_mqtt.c file